 Why: Each year, the City of Bluffdale comes together to practice our emergency communications plan.
-On Saturday, April 17th around 9 AM-text your group leader that you are okay.
+On Saturday, between 8 and 9 AM, text your group leader that you are okay.
 This means that you can check-in even if you are out of town or at a soccer game!
 The group leader will then let your section leader know that you are okay.
 The section leader will run a message to the HAM Radio operator for your section (neighborhood) and they will report to City Hall.

 Bluffdale City’s Emergency Management program is responsible for coordinating the resources from all levels of government and multiple volunteer organizations to assist the citizens of Bluffdale City from the effects of disasters.